Chaos Zero Nightmare (CZN)NarjaBuild and Guide

 Domain of Voracity

-A 1 cost AoE Def Damage attack which causes enemies to take 100% additional tenacity damage until the next time they’re ravaged.
-Baseline, this card isn’t bad in Chaos, but is underwhelming in save data modes.
-Post epiphanies, this card becomes one of Narja’s most potent damage amplification tools when played within DEF Damage-based teams and is capable of majorly boosting her own and the team's damage.
-However, when played outside of Def Damage teams, this card remains underwhelming.
+A 1 cost AoE Defense Damage attack which causes enemies to take 100% additional Tenacity Damage until the next time they’re Ravaged.
+Baseline, this card isn’t bad in Chaos, but is underwhelming in Save Data modes.
+Post Epiphanies, this card becomes one of Narja’s most potent damage amplification tools when played within Defense Damage-based teams and is capable of majorly boosting her own and the team's damage.
+However, when played outside of Defense Damage teams, this card remains underwhelming.

 Card Image